Bioinformatics-Support-Unit/best-practices/sequencing/rna-seq/docs/transcript-level/quantification.md

 ### eXpress

-eXpress was developed at Berkely and offers a streaming solution, with a low computation and memory footprint, to quantify the transcriptome. eXpress is a multi-platform tool written in C++, and like RSEM, doesn't require a reference genome. eXpress can stream alignments from popular aligners, both reference based and _de novo_.
+eXpress was developed at Berkeley and offers a streaming solution, with a low computation and memory footprint, to quantify the transcriptome. eXpress is a multi-platform tool written in C++, and like RSEM, doesn't require a reference genome. eXpress can stream alignments from popular aligners, both reference based and _de novo_.
 ___
 Current Version 1.5.1
 [Link to eXpress Website][express_site]